ekgma/RevTerm/Readme.txt

 RevTerm takes an integer C program as an input (syntax of input programs is described at http://termination-portal.org/wiki/C_Integer_Programs).
 The program is then converted to an equivalent T2 program (another input format which is common in termination analysis, for examples see https://github.com/mmjb/T2).
 RevTerm then tries to prove whether this program is non-terminating.

+RevTerm is a prototype tool implementing the method for proving non-termination presented in the PLDI 2021 paper Proving Non-termination by Program Reversal (https://dl.acm.org/doi/abs/10.1145/3453483.3454093) by Krishnendu Chatterjee, Ehsan Kafshdar Goharshady, Petr Novotny and Djordje Zikelic.

 2. Dependencies

 RevTerm is written in Java.
 To run the tool, it is recommended to have Java 8 or a newer version installed.